radiantearth/stac-spec/api-spec/extensions/crud/README.md

 The core API doesn't support adding, editing, or removing items.
 The CRUD API extension supports the creation, editing, and deleting of items through POST, PUT, PATCH, and DELETE requests.

-The PUT and DELETE methods support optimistic locking through use of ETags.
+The PUT and DELETE methods support optimistic locking through use of ETags to solve the [Lost Update Problem](https://www.w3.org/1999/04/Editing/).
 For PATCH, ETags and optimistic locking are optional.
+See also: [ETags and Optimistic Concurrency Control](https://fideloper.com/etags-and-optimistic-concurrency-control)

 ## Single Item CRUD Methods